liboevan/hass-custom-components/Readme.md

 ## Weather Sensor - He Weather

 You need an API key which is free but requires [registration](www.heweather.com).
-YOu can make up to 3000 calls per day for free.
+You can make up to 3000 calls per day for free.

 * This plugin invokes the API `https://free-api.heweather.com/v5/weather?city=yourcity&key=yourkey` for Chinese cities only.